 Sully is a rascally ne'er-do-well approaching retirement age.
 While he is pressing a worker's compensation suit for a bad knee, he secretly works for his nemesis, Carl, and flirts with Carl's young wife Toby.
 Sully's long- forgotten son and family have moved back to town, so Sully faces unfamiliar family responsibilities.
 Meanwhile, Sully's landlady's banker son plots to push through a new development and evict Sully from his mother's life.
 Written by

-The way that Sully holds the stop watch changes between shots.
+The way Sully holds the trifecta ticket changes, and his beer bottle disappears.
 See more »

 [banging on ceiling]